 97 percent of real estate investors will fail.
 This is a sobering statistic that comes with any number of follow up questions.
 There are some who will look to debate these numbers but others have one simple question….why?

 The answer is not as complicated as some might believe.
 Since the average business will fail, it is not hard to see why real estate investments often suffer the same fate.
 No one wants to end up as a casualty.
 That’s why this guide is here to help.
-These are the seven mistakes that are most commonly made.
+These are the seven real state mistakes that are most commonly made.

 1. No Discernment Between Speculation and Investment